Noah670/Bunny_Planet/README.md

 The world features a bright blue gradient skybox and each bunny is now a simple model with a body, head, and floppy ears so they look more like real bunnies.
 The starting planet is a vibrant orange so it stands out against the sky.

+The player has a small humanoid model complete with arms, legs, and a hat.
+Movement and orientation have been tweaked so the avatar stays upright on the planets.

 Open `start.html` and press **Start Game** to begin playing.

 ## Controls